rockettheme/docs/Docs/magento/start/menu.md

 The **Catalog** menu is your primary stop for managing your product catalog.
 Your products, product categories, search terms, attributes (product features and other specifications), and more can be found using this menu.

 This menu also includes access to Google Sitemap, indexing, and customer reviews.
-If it's related to your product catalog, it can be found here.
+If it is related to your product catalog, it can be found here.

 ### Mobile